pytorch/pytorch/docs/source/index.rst

 Features described in this documentation are classified by release status:

-  *Stable:*  These features will be maintained long-term and there should generally be no major performance limitations or gaps in documentation.
-  We also expect to maintain backwards compatibility (although breaking changes can happen and notice will be given one release ahead of time).
+  *Stable:* These features will be maintained long-term and is recommended for production-grade applications.
+This time the focus is given on stability and we also expect to maintain backward compatibility (although breaking changes can happen and notice will be given one release ahead of time).

-  *Beta:*  These features are tagged as Beta because the API may change based on user feedback, because the performance needs to improve, or because coverage across operators is not yet complete.
+  *Beta:* These features are tagged as Beta because this version of PyTorch is based on bug fixes and is tested extensively.
+It is recommended for developers who want to try out new features and give feedback on the API.
 For Beta features, we are committing to seeing the feature through to the Stable classification.
 We are not, however, committing to backwards compatibility.

-  *Prototype:*  These features are typically not available as part of binary distributions like PyPI or Conda, except sometimes behind run-time flags, and are at an early stage for feedback and testing.
+  *Prototype:* These features are typically not available as part of binary distributions like PyPI or Conda, has incomplete documentation and is not recommended for general use.
+  Except sometimes behind run-time flags, and are at an early stage for feedback and testing.
+  It is ideal for developers who want to build the next big thing in the field of deep learning.

 .. toctree::
    :glob: